 Way back in 2007 we were not even thinking about moving.
 Then one day we walked through a home for sale and I had one of those “you need to buy this house” moments.
 It’s a crazy long story with a few twists and turns but in the end, everything worked out the way it was supposed to.
 I loved the home layout and the location, I did not however love the kitchen.
 It had a few “strikes” against it in my opinion.

-Slowly over the last 8 years we have tackled those issues.
+Slowly over the last 8 years, we have been updating our kitchen.
 After burning meals for a month straight, the first thing we changed was the cooktop.
-We also added a backsplash, rearranged the cabinets and added a vent hood.
+We also added a backsplash, rearranged the cabinets, and added a vent hood.

-The kitchen redo deserves a post all of its own, as does the adjoining family room (and they will get it).
+The kitchen redo deserves a post all of its own, as does the adjoining family room.
 Today I’m going to share with you one of my favorite smaller projects that we tackled in our kitchen, this bookcase project.

-Since we painted our kitchen cabinets white I was a bit worried about totally white washing the kitchen, I didn’t want to lose too much color and detail in the process and wanted to make sure that we still kept a bit of “kitchen charm” in that room.
+Since we painted our kitchen cabinets white I was a bit worried about an entirely white kitchen, I didn’t want to lose too much color and detail in the process and wanted to make sure that we still kept a bit of “kitchen charm” in that room.

 You’re going to need:

 - A Stencil, mine was the Fanfare Raven + Lily Furniture Stencil